Big Brother (German TV series) season 10: Klaus

 Klaus Aichholzer is a 32-year-old Callboy and Porn star from Reutlingen.
 He entered the Secret House on Day 8.
 Before Big Brother, he took part in Deutschland sucht den Superstar (the German version of the Idol series) and the German version of Got Talent: Das Supertalent.
 He was immediately eliminated from both.
 There are many disputes between him and his housemates because of his tactical and embarrassing behavior but he is very popular with the audience.
 In the house, he started friendships with Aleksandra and Robert.
-He often had discussions with th c:D e South Park puppet Eric Cartman.
+He often had discussions with the South Park puppet Eric Cartman.
 He called him Hans.
-On Day 124, buhe wiped his bottom on Lilly's pillow, for which he had many arguments with his housemates and had to go to the jail area for one week.
+On Day 124, he wiped his bottom on Lilly's pillow, for which he had many arguments with his housemates and had to go to the jail area for one week.
 On Day 176, he won the Big Brother Song Contest with 69.5% of the votes with the Falco song "Egoist".
 He was surprisely evicted the seventh time he was up for eviction on Day 204 with 51.3% of the votes versus Manuela.